fenago/ml-scikit-keras-tensorflow/labs/solution_12.md

     custom training loop whenever possible: writing a custom training loop is more error-prone, and it will be harder to reuse the custom code you write.
-However, in some cases writing a custom training loop is necessary⁠---for example, if you want to use different optimizers for different parts of your neural network, like in the [Wide & Deep paper](https://homl.info/widedeep).
+However, in some cases writing a custom training loop is necessary⁠ for example, if you want to use different optimizers for different parts of your neural network, like in the [Wide & Deep paper](https://homl.info/widedeep).
 A custom training loop can also be useful when debugging, or when trying to understand